redux-saga/redux-saga/docs/basics/UsingSagaHelpers.md

 function* fetchUsers(action) { ... }
 function* createUser(action) { ... }

-// will start takeEvery in the background and provide it with the subsequen arguments export default function* rootSaga() {
+// will start takeEvery in the background and provide it with the subsequent arguments export default function* rootSaga() {
   yield fork(takeEvery, 'FETCH_USERS', fetchUsers)
   yield fork(takeEvery, 'CREATE_USER', createUser)